brunasti/coding-dojo-spring-boot-master/README.md

     Required String parameter 'city' is not present org.springframework.web.bind.MissingServletRequestParameterException: Required String parameter 'city' is not present

-At least is no more a null point error and the city parameter is said to be required
+At least is no more a null point error, and the city parameter is said to be required

 If we provide the missing city parameter the result is: